 If you have time to spare and would like to assist in numerous worthy local conservation causes, please contact Borough countryside officers on 01202 535140.

 If you have any older or more modern memories about Kinson, please consider letting us have them so that we can share them with others who are interested in Old Kinson.

 Then & now photographs are very appealing today.
 Over a long period of time many photographs of the main Kinson area have been well publicised.

 We ourselves are also interested in photographs of hidden corners and nooks which are not easy to recognise today.
 We continue to look for old local photographs.

 If you have information or old photographs you would be willing to share with others on our website, do please contact us.
 It is important that we share our memories with others, ensuring that a generation now growing up can also be informed of them and share in them as well.

 If you have an interest in a Kinson topic which we have not covered to date, please inform us and we will look into the matter to see if we can cover it.

 Throughout the year we devote some time to astronomy.
 If you would like to spend time with us, do feel free to contact us.
-If enough people contact us, we may be able to undertake an occasional event in the near future.

 We extend our very best wishes to everyone who is involved in the local community of Kinson and the wider community of Bournemouth to which we all belong.